-Nearly everyone I know was not eager for war, but once troops were engaged, backed the forces wholeheartedly.
+Nearly everyone was not eager for war, but once troops were engaged, backed the forces wholeheartedly.
 A few people continued on peace marches, and lots of movie stars and celebs protested, although they know nothing more than you or I. So far, we have wreckage but no weapons of mass destruction.
-The mostly young people in service have done a fine job, even if only one of them has a parent in the US House or Senate—I hate that!
-Looted museums, hospitals, banks, and utilities make rebuilding treacherous and imperil development for children for generations.
+The mostly young people in service have done a fine job, even if only one of them has a parent in the US House or Senate—I hate that enormous inequality!
+Looted museums, hospitals, banks, and utilities make rebuilding treacherous and imperil children for generations.

 I draw the line with any American who publicly dissed the US while living in another country!
 Europe sat on its hands over Rwanda, Bosnia, and Kosovo.
-Even liberals admit that Saddam bathed his country in blood.
-The torture cells speak for themselves.
-I back the UN, but whose idea was it to name Libya (Libya!) to chair the human rights committee?
-Why do they do that??
+Even liberals admit that Saddam bathed his country in blood: the torture cells speak for themselves.
+I back the UN, but whose idea was it to name Libya (Libya!) to chair the Human Rghts committee?
+Why??

-University of Texas women and men made it to the final four in basketball, but lost at the end.
-We were delighted to see them get that far, and thankful for the web to find out the scores, a change from soccer coverage.
+University of Texas women's and men's teams made it to the final four in basketball, but lost at the end.
+We were delighted to see them get that far, and thankful for the web to find out scores, a change from soccer coverage.
 “Crikey! ’S football an’ more football coverage ’ere, an’ cricket—wif bits o’ rugby, racin’ an’ tennis. ’S diffy-coolt, innit?
 Yeh?”